 - 92% of people who search for information on their phone make a subsequent related purchase.

-A successful marketing strategy relies on a well-thought-out marketing mix, also known as the 5Ps of marketing.
+A successful digital marketing strategy relies on a well-thought-out marketing mix, also known as the 5Ps of marketing.
 The marketing mix combines a useful product, sold at the right price and at the right place, using convincing promotional tactics and targeting interested people.
-Those are the 5Ps of marketing: Product, Price, Place, People and Promotion.
+If you are wondering what are the 5Ps in marketing, it is as follows: Product, Price, Place, People and Promotion.

 Related article: 10 Ways To Achieve a Better Digital Marketing Plan